Two famous cafés for the Montmartre artistic community

 The clientele consisted of a bohemian set of artists, writers and journalists.
 Anarchists talked about anarchist ideals and, later in the evening, the lesbian community also met here.

 The place has become associated with a famous Toulouse-Lautrec painting In a Private Booth at The Rat Mort (in the Courtauld Institute, London) painted in 1899.
-The painting would have been executed in Toulouse Lautrec’s studio in 15 Avenue Frochot, just a stone’s through from here, where he had a studio at this time.
+The painting would have been executed in Toulouse Lautrec’s studio in 15 Avenue Frochot, just a stone’s throw from here, where he had a studio at this time.

 In a Private Booth at the Rat Mort